sillsdev/ptx2pdf/docs/documentation/README.md

 `\def\b@rheight{9ex}`  Text/numbers are displayed in the font Andika by default, the font can be altered by: `\def\ISBNfont{Helvetica}`

+#### ISBN barcodes with a price code
+`\zISBNbarcode|isbn="01-234-56789" price="$8.45" pricecode="50845"\*`
+Some ISBN barcodes include a recommended sale price, using the EAN-5 extention, which can hold 5 digits.
+Only a few countries (mainly English-speaking) seem to use this, but at least one document states that it is necessary for books to scan properly in some countries.
+The `price` attribute  is the text that should be printed.
+The `pricecode` designates the currency (1st digit) and the price (digits 2-5).
+Wikipedia states that the currency digit should be: 0 or
+1: GBP, 3: AUD, 4: NZD, 5: USD, 6: CAD.

+If the pricecode is not supplied, then no price barcode will be generated.

 ### Misc. milestones
 `\zfiga|anchor\*` An anchor point for a figure from the piclist.
 See figures.md.
 It can also be used as a trigger point.